haoyung/haoyung.github.io/_posts/en/2024-04-19-Precisely Measuring TDS.md

     </div>
 </div>

-All three Difluids measured lower than the theoretical value, and the order of measurements is #1 > #2 > #3, roughly consistent with the trend in Experiment II.
-This suggests Difluids may indeed have a "constitution," where some consistently measure lower and others higher.
-It might also indicate that VST or ATAGO's higher measurements in Experiment II are more accurate, but this requires further verification.
+All three DiFluids measured lower than the theoretical value, and the order of measurements is #1 > #2 > #3, roughly consistent with the trend in Experiment II.
+This suggests that the DiFluids may indeed exhibit a "measurement tendency," where some consistently measure lower and others higher.
+It might also indicate that the measurements by VST or ATAGO in Experiment II are more accurate, but this requires further verification.

-I also plotted the three Difluids' measurements as violin plots:
+I also plotted the three DiFluids' measurements as violin plots:

 <div class="row mt-md-5 mt-4 mb-md-5 mb-4 justify-content-center text-center">
     <div class="col-md-6">